thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 ### Text Directive

-The text directive is used in browsers to highlights section of a page:
+The text directive is used in browsers to highlight page fragments:

 ```php
 use League\Uri\Components\Directives\TextDirective;